csvpath/csvpath/csvpath/matching/functions/subtract.md

-# Add, Subtract, Multiply, Divide
+# Add, Subtract, Multiply, Divide, Mod

 These functions work mostly the way you would expect.
 Numbers are upcast to float before the operations.